The Spectrum of Fluctuations in Living Matter

 In the first aim, at the subcellular scale, we will predict the spectrum of active noise based on the nonequilibrium binding kinetics of cytoskeletal proteins.

-2. We will then use the predictions to analyse experimental data and infer features of molecular activity in living cells and in the mitotic spindle.
+2. Use the predictions to analyze experimental data and infer features of molecular activity in living cells and in the mitotic spindle.

 Aim 2: Tissue Scale